Saxenda Weight Loss Injections

 Your body produces a hormone called Glucagon-Like-Peptide (GLP-1), which is released from the gut in response to food.
 This plays an important role in regulating blood glucose levels, slowing the emptying of your stomach and suppressing your appetite.

-How long do I need to use Saxenda?
+How long do I need to use a Self-Injectable Weight Loss Treatment ?

 It is very important to be aware of this before agreeing to commence this treatment as part of your weight management plan.

-Saxenda is injected under the skin every day.
+This medication is injected under the skin every day via a short needle into the tissue just below the skin .
 This is called a subcutaneous injection.
-The medication is injected via a short needle into the tissue just below the skin.
-It should not be injected into a muscle or a vein).

 The best places to inject are